szermatt/mistty/docs/source/shells.rst

 To work around that, type :kbd:`S-<return>` instead of :kbd:`RET` while on the terminal zone of a MisTTY buffer.
 This sends a newline without running the command.
 You'll then end up with one multi-line prompt that you can edit normally.
-This requires Bash 5 or later.
+This requires Bash 5.1 or an earlier version with bracketed paste mode turned on.

 You'll get the same effect if you yank a multi-line command while in a prompt or go up the command history to a previous multi-line command.